GautamGupta/bb-legacy-plugins/private-forums/trunk/readme.txt

 == Screenshots ==

-1. There are several options provided by the Plugin.
-The main options is the one to choose the forums which you want to make private.
-The privacy Options lets the administrator control the behavior of the forum to private forums.
+1. The main options is the one to choose the access levels to retrict to forums.

 2. The error message shown when the user tries to access private resource is also customizable using the Error Options.

-3. The admin menu is accessed through the Site Management tab == Version History ==
+3. The admin menu is accessed through the Site Management tab

+4. The privacy Options lets the administrator control the behavior of the forum to private forums.

+== Version History ==

 * 1.0 :